CoveMB/pipeFlow/README.md

 }
 ```

-- The type of an error to attach to the error key of the box should looks like this:
+- The type of an error to attach to the error key of the "context" should looks like this:
 - **code**: the error code
 - **message**: the error message
 - **error**: the error itself created from the message, will include stacktrace